Academic Advising

 Patriot Web

 Patriot Web is used to register for classes, view or make changes to your schedule, view your transcripts, and more.
 You can review Patriot Web Tutorials on the Registrar’s website.
+Also on the Registrar’s website, you can find an Online Registration Guide.

-Registration Requests:
+Registration Requests

 If you have issues with registration or need to make a special registration request, meet with your Academic Advisor.
 For certain requests, you may need to submit a Registrar Form, for example: Course Audit, Credit Overload, Satisfactory/No Credit, and Time Conflict.
 For information, see the page on Undergraduate Appeals, Academic Requests, and Exceptions to Policy.